ams-hackers/gbforth/docs/assembler.md

 ### Operands

 Operands are kept in an auxiliary stack.
+Registers and flags push themselves to this stack, immediate values have to be pushed manually.

 #### Immediate